Wisconsin January 19, 2020

 7. Blue Bear - Racine

+Appropriately named and eye-catchingly playful, Blue Bear is an interesting local landmark.
 Since they're only open from 7 am to 2 pm, Blue Bear is usually packed from open to close.
-With just 45 seats, it's not difficult to fill the tables.
+With just 45 seats, it's not unheard of for this eatery to be filled to the brim.
 In warmer weather, they add another 20 seats outside.
 Breakfast is served from 7 am to 11 am and lunch from 11 am to 2 pm.
-The food is all scratch-made and customers can't stop raving about the customer service and attention from the owner.
+The food is all made from scratch, and customers can't stop raving about the customer service and attention from the owner.

 Located at 2920 Taylor Ave, Racine, WI 53405.

-The Dump doesn't exactly buy in to a lot of marketing, but locals say it's the place to be for wings and burgers.
+While its name may not exactly beckon to hungry diners, there's a reason locals absolutely adore trips to The Dump.
+This coveted local eatery doesn't exactly buy in to a lot of marketing, but locals say it's the place to be for wings and burgers.
 Simple, hearty and delicious food from a bar with a gimmicky name, but don't let that deter you.

 Located at 105 W Edgewater St, Cambria, WI 53923.